danmgs/-AWS.Pipeline.CloudFormation/README.md

 </VirtualHost>
 ```

-2. Additionally, the Load Balancer Resource is configured with a Security Group rule allowing :
+2. A Security Group rule allowing inbound traffic is configured for the ALB :

-- people to reach it publicly via an external url on port **80**.
+- people can reach it publicly via an external url on port **80**.

-3. Likewise, AutoScaling Group's EC2 instances are configured with some Security Group Rules allowing :
+3. Likewise, a Security Group rule is configured on the ASG EC2 instances to allow:

-- incoming HTTP requests from the Load Balancer's Security Group to: EC2 instances port **80** (added by default to reach httpd's sample page deployed in **/var/www/html**)
+- inbound HTTP requests from the ALB to the EC2 instances' port **80** (for the default html sample page deployed in **/var/www/html** with Apache httpd).
-- incoming HTTP requests from the Load Balancer's Security Group to: EC2 instances port **5000** (added to reach **.Net Core Website**).
+- incoming HTTP requests from ALB to the EC2 instances port **5000** (added to reach **.Net Core Website**).

-- remote SSH Access for convenience (using your private Key pair).
+- remote SSH Access on port **22** for convenience.

-Note that in case you add new security rules and in order to apply them, you may need to restart the httpd service on the EC2 instances:
+Note that in case you add new security rules further, you may need to restart the httpd service on the EC2 instances:

 ```
 sudo service httpd restart